-- Children are nurtured and supported throughout their changed experience in their early learning and childcare setting.

-- Effective communication with families enables responsive care to support children through changing circumstances.
+- Children are nurtured and supported throughout their changed experience in their early learning and childcare setting. - Effective communication with families enables responsive care to support children through changing circumstances.

 We saw that staff were kind and caring towards children which had helped them develop respectful relationships.
-They recognised the importance of emotional well-being and ensured children had opportunities to talk about their feelings to them and each other.
-Floor books evidenced how children had been supported on their return to the service.
-They shared their experiences of lockdown and how they felt about being back at the club.
-As a result, we saw that children had re-establish friendships and were happy in the care of staff as they were supportive of their individual needs.
+Floor books evidenced how children had been supported on their return from to the service.
+They had opportunities to talk about their experiences during lockdown and how they felt about being back at the club which helped re-establish friendships.
+Staff had revisited the wellbeing indicators with children so they were able to give examples of how their needs were met at the service.
+As a result we saw that children felt supported and had good relationships with staff as they were responsive to their individual needs.